phorton1/Arduino-theClock/docs/readme.md

 [![TheClock2_Ticking_thumbnail.jpg](images/TheClock2_Ticking_thumbnail.jpg)](https://youtu.be/ZDjejpzawuY)

-This project is being documented *posthumously* in order to preserve the lineage of my clock oriented projects.
+This project is being documented *posthumously* in order to preserve the lineage of my clock oriented projects so it **does contain all the fusion360 files, DXF files, and other results of the project** in case you are interested.

 ## When and Why?